flutterwtf/mcp_flutter/README.md

 🔍 A powerful Model Context Protocol (MCP) server that connects your Flutter apps with AI coding assistants like Cursor, Claude, and Cline.

+This project is a work in progress and not all methods (mostly Flutter Inspector related) are implemented yet.

+However, two methods are tested with Flutter:

+- screenshot
+- get_root_widget

+Currently Flutter works with MCP server via forwarding server.
+Please see [Architecture](https://github.com/Arenukvern/mcp_flutter/blob/main/ARCHITECTURE.md) for more details.

+Some of other methods are not tested - they may work or not.
+Please use with caution.
+It is possible that the most methods will be removed from the MCP server later to focus solely on Flutter applications and Jaspr.

+Flutter extension is not completed yet and not integrated into devtools - because of that, it should be open manually as simple web page.

 ## 🚀 Quick Start

 ### Prerequisites